Can You Mix Creatine With Protein Powder?

 Potential Drawbacks:

-• Lactose Intolerance or Allergies: Many protein powders, particularly those derived from whey or casein, contain lactose, which can cause digestive discomfort in individuals with lactose intolerance.
-Switching to a lactose-free or plant-based protein powder can resolve this issue.
+• Lactose Intolerance or Allergies: Many protein powders, especially those made from whey or casein, include lactose, which can aggravate stomach problems in those who are lactose intolerant.
+Turning to a plant-based or lactose-free protein powder will help with this.

 Frequently Asked Questions: